argoproj/argo-workflows/docs/running-locally.md

 Alternatively, you can use [Minikube](https://github.com/kubernetes/minikube) to set up the local Kubernetes cluster.
 Once a local Kubernetes cluster has started via `minikube start`, your kube config will use Minikube's context automatically.

-Useful:

-* For a PS1 prompt showing your current kube context: kube-ps1 to help.  `brew install kube-ps1`

 Add to /etc/hosts:

     127.0.0.1 minio